codr7/g-fu/v1/doc/functional_objects.md

            (new-object (vec %supers..) '%slots '%methods args))))))
 ```

-g-fu uses `eval` for creating new objects without requiring a central class registry and to enable eventually supporting lexically scoped class types.
+`eval` is used to create new objects to avoid requiring a central class registry and support lexically scoped class types.
 Super slots are prepended to the object's bindings, and super methods appended to the dispatch table.
 Super methods additionally support fully qualified names to allow delegation within overrides.
 Slot values passed to the constructor override init-forms.

 ```
 (fun new-object (supers slots methods args)